peteyWheatstraw/website_shortcuts/README.md

 the url above contains two parts:

-      an address we are querying, and
+      1)an / address / we / are / querying
-      key=value pairs of query parameters.
+      2)key=value pairs of query parameters.

    the address and key=value pairs are ALWAYS SEPERATED by ? and each key=value pair are ALWAYS SEPERATED by a &